Can I Get a Michigan Medical Marijuana Card for Arthritis?

 Yes — arthritis qualifies under the Michigan Medical Marihuana Program

-Both osteoarthritis (severe degenerative arthritis) and rheumatoid arthritis are recognized qualifying conditions under the Michigan Medical Marihuana Program.
+Both osteoarthritis (severe degenerative arthritis) and rheumatoid arthritis are recognized qualifying conditions under the Michigan Medical Marihuana Program (MMMA).
 Patients with persistent joint pain, inflammation, and functional limitation may benefit from medical cannabis as part of a comprehensive pain-management strategy.
+Arthritis is one of the most common conditions for which Michigan patients seek medical cannabis certification — particularly older adults who want alternatives to long-term NSAID or opioid use.

 Common symptoms